Robin Sloan

 Pluto

 Pluto is an all-in-one synthesizer, complete with sound sources, a sequencer, and cool effects.
-Its creator, Justin Van Slembrouck, documented Pluto’s design and development on Instagram as he progressed; it was fascinating to watch, and then magical to receive the finished product.
+Its creator, Justin Van Slembrouck, documented Pluto’s design and engineering on Instagram as he progressed; it was fascinating to watch, and then magical to receive the finished product.
 Because it’s so compact and complete, I’ve found it fun to tinker with the instrument over coffee in the morning.
 You sit and sip, twirl and fiddle, make a sound no one in the universe has ever heard before, then start your day.
 Pluto is pricy, as befits a piece of artisan electronics made in the U.S., but/and for the right person (which might be you) it will provide years of exploration.

 The print